Mary Sue Terry: Attorney general

 She was elected attorney general in 1985 and reelected in 1989, becoming the first woman elected to statewide office in Virginia, the second woman to serve as attorney general of any U.S. state, and the first non-federal elected official in Virginia to garner more than one million votes in a single election.
-In 1989, she considered running for governor, but deferred to her fellow Democrat, then-Lieutenant Governor of Virginia L. Douglas Wilder, who became the first elected African-American Governor of any U.S. state.
+In 1989, she considered running for governor, but deferred to her fellow Democrat, then-Lieutenant Governor of Virginia Douglas Wilder, who became the first elected African-American Governor of any U.S. state.

 Candidate for governor

 She was Attorney General of Virginia from 1986 until 1993, when she resigned to run for Governor of Virginia against Republican George Allen.
 Allen won the November 1993 election despite Terry's early and significant lead.
 Her unpopular gun-control stance alienated her rural base voters.
 Her campaign was "lacklustre", and the religious right was a factor even though Michael Farris lost his bid to be Lieutenant Governor of Virginia.
-Her opponents also pointed out that she was unmarried, and perhaps less empathetic on family issues.
+Her opponents also pointed out that she was unmarried, and alleged that she was less empathetic on family issues.

 Life after candidacy

 Following her defeat, Terry was a visiting professor at the University of Richmond's Jepson School of Leadership Studies.
 She served on the Board of Trustees at the University of Richmond from 1983 to 1991.

 In 2007, Terry was consulting for Microsoft and nearby Ferrum College while living on her family farm in Patrick County, Virginia.
 Since 1978, she has been a partner in Terry & Rogers, and a partner in the B.H.
 Cooper Farm, Inc., both in Stuart.

-In 2008, with Susan Platt and others, she formed "The Farm Team", a PAC to "help Democratic women seek elected office."
+In 2008, with activist Susan Platt and others, Terry formed "The Farm Team", a PAC to "help Democratic women seek elected office."
 In the last quarter of 2008 they raised $6696 and contributed $4000, including $1000 to Sharon Bulova's 2009 election campaign for Chairman of the Board of Supervisors in Fairfax County, Virginia.
-Miss Terry was featured speaker at a breakfast fundraiser planned in Richmond 7 February 2009, in connection with Jefferson-Jackson Day.
+Terry was featured speaker at a breakfast fundraiser planned in Richmond 7 February 2009, in connection with Jefferson-Jackson Day.
 That event was connected to a reception at the Governor's mansion, later canceled because Virginia law prohibits political fundraising by state officials while the Virginia General Assembly is in session.
 Democratic party officials argued the event did not violate that ban, because money had been collected before the session.